birenderjit/birender-blog/content/about.md

 In the past, I have worked on Bloomreach Experience manager. applicatiuon devlopment using perl, java, c, javascript etc.

 I am enjoying learning and building with golang right now.
+Hopefully be able to work in golang full time.